PHOTO: Associated Press

-This week's news comes after a series of harsh, anti-gay remarks from Zimbabwe's notoriously notoriously anti-gay President Robert Mugabe and the leadership of the ruling political party ZANU-PF.
+Mugabe's inaugural anti-gay rant omes after a series of harsh, anti-gay remarks from the leadership of the ruling ZANU-PF during the election cycle.
 Zimbabwe's justice minister has vowed not to recognize basic rights for gays and promised to "arrest same sex partners found committing homosexual acts."
-A senior government official called for the forced evictions of gays and lesbians in May 2012.
+A senior government official also called for the forced evictions of gays and lesbians.

 Zimbabwe Rejects UN Appeal for Gay Rights